GeorgeMac/rate/README.md

 6. Otherwise, the key is created and the request can be performed.
 7. Once the request finishes revoke the lease and delete the key if still alive.

+##### Downsides and Complexities

+- Requires deploying and managing an etcd cluster.
+- Adds complexity in the form of a cooperation algorithm using etcd primitives.
+- A strategy for iterating on this cooperation algorithm would ideally need to be planned.
+How does we make changes to this?
+For example, do we need to version the keyspace?
+- Adds overhead in the form of finding consensus between replicas for each request.
+Hard to estimate how much at this stage though easily measured.

-#### 2. Round robin-load balanced set of rate limiters which each enforce `global limit / number of replicas` requests per distinct resource.
+#### 2. Round-robin load balanced set of rate limiters which each enforce `global limit / number of replicas` locally.

 ##### Why?